Shun Oguri

 Shun Oguri (小栗 旬, Oguri Shun) is a Japanese actor, son of stage director Tetsuya Oguri, and the youngest of 3 siblings, including older brother Ryo, who is also an actor.

 He started in small roles as extra in the works in which his father and brother worked.
 He began his official acting career at the age of 13 in the TV drama Hachidai Shogun Yoshimune (1995).
-With over 100 credits to his name, Oguri has an extensive Japanese filmography, which includes Lupin the 3rd, Crows Zero and Gintama.
+With over 100 credits to his name, Oguri's extensive filmography includes Lupin the 3rd, Crows Zero and Gintama.
 He directed his first film in 2010, Surely Someday, a drama in which he had a cameo role.
 Oguri made his Hollywood debut in Godzilla vs. Kong in 2021.
 As a voice actor, in 2005, he lent his voice in Fullmetal Alchemist the Movie: Conqueror of Shamballa as Alfons Heiderich, as well as other characters in other series.

+In 2023 he became president of Tristone Entertainment, the agency to which he belongs.